pbanavara/robot_agent/README.md

 python nearai_agent_headless.py ( for the headless version)

 #### Benchmark
-please see the attached png which includes the given target and how the robot is reaching that target powered by the LLM instructions.
+please see src/logs.txt which includes the given target and how the robot is reaching that target powered by the LLM instructions.